OVERVIEW: Klarman’s mental health grants support eating disorder research, with current priorities in anorexia, bulimia and binge eating disorders.

 IP TAKE: This foundation supports innovative treatments and trials for eating disorders, including but not limited to experimental therapeutics, repurposing approved pharmaceuticals, and new non-psychotherapeutic interventions.

 PROFILE: The Klarman Foundation started with a mission to “help make measurable progress in improving the lives of others.”
-The foundation has narrowed that broad goal to three main grantmaking priorities, one of which is improving the understanding of health and illness on a biological basis.
-In terms of mental health grants, Klarman is squarely focused on eating disorders.
+The foundation narrows that broad goal down to three main funding priorities, one of which is Medical & Scientific Research.
+With regard to mental health grants, Klarman prioritizes eating disorders.

 In addition to ANGI, Klarman runs an Eating Disorders Research Grants Program.
 The program awards two-year grants for a total of $400,000 ($200,000 per year) and one-year, $150,000 grants to support pilot studies by investigators working at nonprofit academic, medical, and research institutions located in the United States, Canada or Israel.
 The current long-term focus of the funding is to accelerate the development of treatments for anorexia, bulimia and binge eating disorders.
 In the short term, the foundation supports research into the basic biology of those disorders.